Horses on show in E. Dorset

 “It definitely has a lot of character,” she said.
 “They do a nice job dressing up the grounds and the rings to make it inviting and aesthetically pleasing.”

-Dougherty will compete July 6 in the Grand Prix, but not every rider at the festival competes in the biggest events.
+Dougherty competed in the Grand Prix, but not every rider at the festival competes in the biggest events.
 Riders span from seasoned pros to 5-year-olds who compete in the leadline events, and many in between.

 “As a kid, I rode Western, and then on my 45th birthday, I took my first English lesson, and it’s so hard, I got (angry).
 And I was like, ‘I’m coming back tomorrow,’” he said.
 “It turned into a bit of an obsession.”